Columbo: Blu-ray

 The complete series was released on Blu-ray in Japan in 2011 as a ten-season set, taken from new HD masters and original 1.33:1 (4:3) aspect ratio, apart from the 1989–2003 episodes presented in 1.78:1 (16:9)).
 The set contains 35 discs and is presented in a faux-wooden cigar box.
 It features a brochure with episode details, and a script for the Japanese version of Prescription: Murder.
-Special features include the original 96-minute version of Étude In Black and the original NBC Mystery Movie title sequence.
+Special features include the original 96-minute version of "Étude In Black" and the original The NBC Mystery Movie title sequence.
 In addition, many episodes include isolated music and sound-effects tracks.
-Before this set's release, only the episodes up to Murder, a Self-Portrait were released on DVD in Japan.
+Before this set's release, only the episodes up to "Murder, a Self-Portrait" were released on DVD in Japan.

 In late 2023, specialist film distributor Kino Lorber released the first seven seasons of Columbo on Blu-ray in North America, using an NBCUniversal remaster.
 Although it was planned that the Blu-ray would have a commentary track for each episode, it was later cancelled for unexplained reasons.
 In mid-2024, Kino Lorber released a Blu-ray set of the remaining seasons in North America.